andrealu2012/FURobotGHDoc_src/docs/en/about.md

 # ABOUT
-FURobot Is a robot simulation and tool software，It supports various brands of robots and custom robots，It comes from FabUnion.
+FURobot is a robot simulation and tool software，It supports multiple brands of bots and custom bots，It comes from FabUnion.